 In compliance with section 3506(c)(2)(A) of the Paperwork Reduction Act of 1995, Grants.gov (EGOV), Department of Health and Human Services, announces plans to submit an Information Collection Request (ICR), described below, to the Office of Management and Budget (OMB).
-The ICR is for reinstatement of a previously-approved information collection assigned OMB control number 4040-0002—SF424-Mandatory, which expired on May 31, 2014.
+The ICR is for reinstatement of a previously-approved information collection assigned OMB control number 4040-0012—SF-270: Request for Advance or Reimbursement, which expired on October 31, 2013.
 The ICR also requests categorizing the form as a common form, meaning HHS will only request approval for its own use of the form rather than aggregating the burden estimate across all Federal Agencies as was done for previous actions on this OMB control number.
 Prior to submitting that ICR to OMB, EGOV seeks comments from the public regarding the burden estimate, below, or any other aspect of the ICR.

-The 60-day Comment Period closed on January 5, 2015.
-No comments were received.
-Comments on the ICR must be received on or before April 13, 2015.
+Comments on the ICR must be received on or before January 5, 2015.